hobbescodes/insignia/README.md

 A React component library built by [hobbescodes](https://github.com/hobbescodes), powered by [Tailwind CSS](https://tailwindcss.com/) and [Ark](https://ark-ui.com/).
 Heavily inspired by [shadcn](https://github.com/shadcn/ui).

 > [!IMPORTANT]
 > This is a work in progress.
 The API is subject to change.
-Please do not use in production.
+Please do not use in production. 🚧 IN ITS CURRENT STATE COMPONENTS WILL NOT RENDER AS EXPECTED 🚧

 ## Local Development